dronekit/dronekit-python/docs/guide/taking_off.rst

 Taking Off
 ==========

 This article explains how to get your *Copter* to take off.
-At high level, the steps are: set the mode to ``GUIDED``, arm the vehicle, and then call :py:func:`Vehicle.commands.takeoff() <dronekit.lib.CommandSequence.takeoff>`.
+At high level, the steps are: check that the vehicle is able to arm (can pass pre-arm checks), set the mode to ``GUIDED``, arm the vehicle, and then call :py:func:`Vehicle.commands.takeoff() <dronekit.lib.CommandSequence.takeoff>`.

 .. todo::